 Eggs come in different colors – brown, white, blue-green depending on the breed and genetics of the chicken.
-Unlike brown bread, brown rice, or brown pasta, when it comes to white egg vs. brown eggs, there are no additional health benefits or nutritional differences.
+Unlike brown bread, brown rice, or brown pasta, when it comes to brown vs white eggs, there are no additional health benefits or nutritional differences.
 Brown eggs are neither healthier nor tastier than white eggs.
 The factors that do make a difference in egg nutrition and flavor primarily include the hen’s diet and environmental conditions.
 Next time, you are out to get eggs, either get the ones freshly collected from the farm or opt for USDA certified organic, nutrient-enriched, or free-range eggs.
 To unscramble it for you, when it comes to the white eggs vs. brown eggs battle, the differences are just about the shell color.

 Frequently Asked Questions

 Can I substitute brown eggs for white eggs?

 Yes.
 Brown and white eggs are nutritionally similar.
 They also have similar yolk consistency and do not differ in taste.

 Why are there no white eggs in the UK?